Now offering Internet

 - Low self-esteem

-- Drugs/alcohol or other troubling activity – including crystal meth, the Internet, etc.
+- Drugs/alcohol or other troubling, compulsive activiies – including crystal meth, the Internet, food, and sex

 - Coming out issues